 top of page

-I am a people-first leader.
 I invest in the team as a whole and in each individual.
 I value company and team culture and strive to foster an environment where hard work, fun, and learning are a priority.
-I promote a feedback culture so that we can continually improve ourselves and our products.
+I encourage feedback to improve myself and the team continually.

-I bring structure and processes to companies who want to build a product design team, rework an existing team, or who have gone through acquisitions and need to unify a team.
-I am keen on cross-departmental relationships and believe that goal alignment across teams is imperative to offer a delightful and cohesive experience to customers.
+I bring structure and processes to companies that are building a new team, reworking an existing team, or have gone through acquisitions and need to unify a group

 Empathy - a great place to start.